-In the traditional context the lack of female children was seen as a catastrophe, and a woman without daughters was often pitied.
+Without female children a lineage and kinship group will perish (pupus).
+Thus, it was necessary for a family to have at least one female child.
+The lack of female children was seen as a catastrophe, and a woman without daughters was often pitied.
 Invariably, families faced with such a predicament overcame it by adopting a female child.
-Intra-clan or intra-lineage adoption was popular, while adoption of female babies from local Chinese families was not uncommon.
+Intra-clan or intra-lineage adoptions were popular, while the adoption of female babies from the local Chinese family were not uncommon.
 The choice of Chinese children was both for pragmatic and cultural reasons.
-Female children were treasured in the Adat community and it was well-nigh impossible to persuade their parents to part with them.
-Chinese female children, on the other hand, were more easily available.
-The Chinese have a patrilineal kinship pattern which emphasizes the importance of males and with such a kinship ideology many Chinese families were inclined to give away female children, especially if they had many.
+Female children were treasured in the Adat community and it was often difficult to persuade their parents to part with them.
+Chinese female children on the other hand, were more easily available.
+The Chinese have a patrilineal kinship system which emphasises the importance of the males and with such a kinship ideology many Chinese families were inclined to give away female children, especially if they had many.
 Chinese children were also favoured for their fair complexion which is very much appreciated by the Malays.

-The incorporation of the adopted children into the adoptive parent's family and kinship would be formalized through a ritual ceremony called the berkadim.
+The incorporation of the adopted children into the adoptive parent's family and kinship group would be formalised through a ritual ceremony called the "berkadim".
 After the ceremony, the adopted female children were accorded all the rights and obligations normally enjoyed by a child born in the society.